 ask a health visitor for advice and support

 hold your baby upright during feeding and for as long as possible after feeding

 give formula-fed babies smaller feeds more often

 make sure your baby sleeps flat on their back (they should not sleep on their side or front)

 do not change your diet if you're breastfeeding

 do not raise the head of their cot or Moses basket

 Non-urgent advice: See a GP if your baby:

-- is not improving after 2 weeks of trying things to ease reflux
+- is not improving after trying things to ease reflux

 - gets reflux for the first time after they're 6 months old